Braniewo

-Braniewo is the second biggest city of Warmia after Olsztyn and one of the historical centers of the region.
+Founded in the Middle Ages, Braniewo is the oldest city in Warmia, and currently the second largest (after Olsztyn), and was its first capital until 1340.
+From the late medieval period, it prospered from international trade, and in the early modern period, it was a significant center of higher education in Poland, called the "Athens of the North."
+Additionally, since the 16th century Braniewo is a noted center for brewing.
+The town features heritage sites in a variety of styles, including Gothic, Baroque, Neoclassical and Gothic Revival.
+Braniewo hosts a garrison of the Polish Armed Forces and is a member of Cittaslow.

 Location

 Braniewo lies on the Pasłęka River about 5 km from the Vistula Lagoon, about 35 km northeast of Elbląg and 55 km southwest of Kaliningrad (Królewiec).
 The Polish border with Russia's Kaliningrad Oblast lies 6 km north, and may be reached from Braniewo via National road 54.